flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 6. **Design Architect (If project has a UI)** - Optionally create a prompt to generate a UI from AI services such as Lovable or V0 from Vercel.
 7. **PO**: Validate documents are aligned, sequencing makes sense, runs a final master checklist.
 The PO can also help midstream development replan or course correct if major changes occur.
 8. **PO or SM**: Generate Stories 1 at a time (or multiple but not recommended) - this is generally done in the IDE after each story is completed by the Developer Agents.
 9. **Developer Agents**: Implement Stories 1 at a time.
 You can craft different specialized Developer Agents, or use a generic developer agent.
-It is recommended to create specialized developer agents and configure them in the `ide-bmad-orchestrator-cfg`.
+It is recommended to create specialized developer agents and configure them in the `ide-architectum-orchestrator-cfg`.

 ## HANDLING MAJOR CHANGES

 Major changes are an inherent part of ambitious projects.
-The BMAD Method embraces this through its iterative nature and specific agent roles:
+The ARCHITECTUM Method embraces this through its iterative nature and specific agent roles:

-- **Iterative by Design:** The entire BMAD workflow is built on "ITERATIVE_REFINEMENT."
+- **Iterative by Design:** The entire ARCHITECTUM workflow is built on "ITERATIVE_REFINEMENT."
 Expect to revisit previous steps and agents as new information emerges or requirements evolve.
 It's "not a linear process."
 - **Embrace and Adapt:** The core ethos includes "EMBRACE_THE_CHAOS" and "ADAPT & EXPERIMENT."
 Major changes are opportunities to refine the vision and approach.
 - **PO's Role in Re-planning:** The **Product Owner (PO)** is key in managing the impact of significant changes.
 They can "help midstream development replan or course correct if major changes occur."
 This involves reassessing priorities, adjusting the backlog, and ensuring alignment with the overall project goals.
 - **Strategic Oversight by Vibe CEO:** As the "Vibe CEO," your role is to maintain "STRATEGIC_OVERSIGHT."
 When major changes arise, you guide the necessary pivots, ensuring the project remains aligned with your singular vision.